BrendelGroup/AEGeAn/docs/api.rst

   Return true if ``locus`` satisfies the given filtering criterion.

+.. c:function:: GtArray *agn_locus_get(AgnLocus *locus)

+  Return an array of the locus' top-level children, regardless of their type.

 .. c:function:: GtArray *agn_locus_get_unique_pred_cliques(AgnLocus *locus)

   Get a list of all the prediction transcript cliques that have no corresponding reference transcript clique.